hitwh-ices/AIC-Cases/README.md

-## IDFG-fishingRod
+## IDFR-fishingRod

-In the fishing gear industry, taking fishing rod assembly as a scene, we implemented an interactive design of fishing gear (IDFG) system, which covers the possible errors in the design process of fishing rod，including  **outError**,  **overlapError**,  **adaptError**,  **typeWarn**.
-Thereby achieving interactive customization verification of fishing gear (**BOM verification**).
-A  knowledge graph of fishing gear has been constructed.
+In the fishing gear industry, taking fishing rod assembly as a scene, we implemented an interactive design of fishing rod (IDFG) system, which covers the possible errors in the design process of fishing rod，including  **outError**,  **overlapError**,  **adaptError**,  **typeWarn**.
+Thereby achieving interactive customization verification of fishing rod (**BOM verification**).
+A  knowledge graph of fishing rod has been constructed.

 > fishingRod.dump